bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [fiat]: /en/developer-guide#term-fiat "National currencies such as the dollar or euro"
 [filteradd message]: /en/developer-reference#filteradd "A P2P protocol message used to add a data element to an existing bloom filter."
 [filterclear message]: /en/developer-reference#filterclear "A P2P protocol message used to remove an existing bloom filter."
+[filterload message]: /en/developer-reference#filterclear "A P2P protocol message used send a filter to a remote peer, requesting that they only send transactions which match the filter."
 [fork]: /en/developer-guide#term-fork "When two or more blocks have the same block height, forking the block chain."
 [genesis block]: /en/developer-guide#term-genesis-block "The first block created; also called block 0"
 [getaddr message]: /en/developer-reference#getaddr "A P2P protool message used to request an addr message containing connection information for other nodes"